 When presented with these agreements, many people simply sign and return them to their employers without really understanding exactly what commitment they are making.
-Only after they leave that position and seek other employment do they realize that they’re in a bind due to restrictions on their ability to work within a certain area, within a certain period of time, and/or within their particular field of work.
+It is only after they leave that position and seek other employment do they realize how much a bind they’re in due to restrictions on their ability to work within a certain area, within a certain period of time, and/or within their particular field of work.

 Often, the non-compete terms presented to you will be reasonable.
-In those cases, your attorney can reassure you that your employer is being fair and that you are making a commitment that is reasonable.
+In those cases, your lawyer can reassure you that your employer is being fair and that you are making a commitment that is reasonable.
 In other cases, certain terms will be red flags.
 In those situations, you will have some decisions to make, and your attorney will ensure that you make informed choices at each step of the way.

 Many times, however, people realize that they need legal assistance only after they leave their employment and are bound by a non-compete agreement.
 In these cases, having an experienced attorney is even more important.
 Your attorney will explain to you what the terms of the non-compete agreement are, whether they are reasonable, and how likely or unlikely it is that a court will enforce those terms.
 This will allow you to make calculated decisions based upon the risks and benefits associated with various courses of action.

-Other times, people seek an attorney because they find themselves facing a lawsuit for breach of a non-compete agreement.
+Other times, people seek an attorney because they find themselves facing a lawsuit for breach of a noncompete agreement.
 In those situations, retaining savvy legal counsel is most critical.
 Your attorney will explain to you what the claims in the lawsuit are, how strong your defenses are, and the different strategies for approaching litigation.
 Even at this stage, your attorneys will present you with various options that will allow you to make decisions based upon your individualized situation and needs.

 In hiring Chapman Law Group to review your non-compete agreement, you can be sure that your attorney will perform a timely and thorough review which considers all of the latest legal developments.
 You also can be certain your attorney will answer all of your questions and equip you with all of the information you need to handle your unique situation.

 Send this to a friend